 19. Look after your children

 Here is a scenario for you: You saved for years to afford an awesome holiday and on your way there the only thing you can hear is a child screaming for hours on end.
 Would you like that?
 Of course not!
 The thing is, nobody does.
-Please be a good traveler and look after your children.
+Please be a good traveller and look after your children.
 Don't allow them to scream, bang, cry or be loud.
 You might think making funny noises is cute, but the rest of us don't.
 Just be considerate.

 20. Step aside, don’t stop in the middle